Credit: SaskParks

 Explore Condie Nature Refuge

-If you go 14 km northwest of Regina, off the Highway 11 at Exit A, you will reach a popular destination for school outings – the Condie Nature Refuge.
+If you go 14 km northwest of Regina, off Highway 11 at Exit A, you will reach a popular destination for school outings – the Condie Nature Refuge.
 Enjoy a drive to this prairie gem on a warm summer day.
-The refuge shelters many plant and animal species including waterfowl, hare, fox.
+The refuge shelters many plant and animal species, including waterfowl, hare, and fox.
 Can you catch sight of the beaver dam?
 Hikers can go along 4 km of nature trails or spend some time in the rock garden and explore the Condie reservoir.

 Head to an Indoor Attraction